TeeOkome/Pre-seeds-Program/README.md

 # Pre-Openseeds Research Training Program

 Welcome!
-This repository houses a vision of making the research landscape more equitable and diverse - a “Research 101” course, undergoing development.
+This repository houses a vision of making the research landscape more equitable and diverse - a “**Research 101” course**, undergoing development.
 This project aims to provide accessible and flexible research training for diverse audiences, including aspiring researchers, citizen scientists, professionals, and more.

 ## Project Overview